-In adopting the Local Government (Miscellaneous Provisions) Act 1976 The Local Authority is able to levy fees in respect of driver's licences for both Hackney Carriages and Private Hire drivers (s.53).
+In adopting the Local Government (Miscellaneous Provisions) Act 1976 The Local Authority is able to levy fees in respect of Operator licences (sec 70).

 The authority does not have the discretion to charge whatever it likes for a licence.
 The cost of the licence has to be related to the cost of the scheme itself.